Podling IP Clearance

 No releases are possible until the podling has clearly established the provenance of all the code to be released and the relevant paperwork ahs been filed with Apache.
 It is therefore important to keep the status updated.

 The ASF Secretary records receipt of ICLAs, CCLAs, and SGAs in the private Foundation repository.
 Reading is restricted to members and officers of the Foundation.
 If there is no officer or member available to check whether the secretary has received all relevant documents, ask for help on the general list.

 The board has charged the Incubator project with management of IP clearance for Apache.
 Instructions are here.

 As usual, three binding votes are required.
-So, Mentors need to be involved in IP clearance for podlings.
-If too few binding VOTEs are posted on list, the VOTE will need to be posted to the general list for ratification.
+Mentors need to be involved in IP clearance for podlings.
+If too few binding VOTEs are posted on the list, the VOTE will need to be posted to the general list for ratification.

 Once the IPMC approves the acceptance vote, an officer or member need to complete the process.
 For a podling, this will typically involve a Mentor.